Supporting employees with their mental health

 We provide a comprehensive range of Psychology and Counselling services to help your employees maintain good mental health and overcome mental health challenges.

 With a nationwide network of over 4000 carefully selected clinicians and therapists, we provide a full range of solutions to support mental well-being, including preventative measures, early identification, a variety of rehabilitation options, and relapse prevention.
 We aim to help your employees enjoy good mental health, whilst building resilience.

 Our mental health clinicians will provide comprehensive assessments for employees experiencing issues with their mental health.
 There may be particular problems they are having in their work environment or obstacles preventing a return to work.
 In all cases, our reports will contain recommendations and guidance on how your business can best support an employee alongside;

-The service provides access to a range of evidence-based treatments all of which focus on a return to work and empowering the employee to thrive in the workplace.
+Our Psychology and Counselling services provide your employees with access to a range of evidence-based treatments, all of which focus on a return to work.
+These include;

 Cognitive Behavioural Therapy (CBT)

 A type of talk therapy that helps people identify and change negative thought patterns and behaviours.
 In occupational health, CBT can be a valuable tool for employees struggling with mental health problems such as anxiety, depression, and stress.

 CBT can help employees to manage their symptoms and improve their overall well-being, allowing them to return to work more effectively.
 This can also help to;